Will the Swiss franc, which has been strengthening, maintain its momentum, or should we wait and see?

 - Canada: Housing Starts

-Last weekend, the Canadian dollar saw a seesaw battle against the yen.
+Last weekend, the Canadian dollar saw a back-and-forth movement against the yen.
 The CAD/JPY pair traded between 112.055 and 112.963, continuing to fluctuate around the 20-period moving average on the hourly chart.On the 4-hour chart, the pair is beginning to break free from the downtrend along the -2σ Bollinger Band, and on the daily chart, the RSI is reversing near the 38 level.
-Furthermore, during today’s Asian session, the pair has already rebounded by approximately 60 pips.
+Furthermore, during today’s Asian trading session, the pair has already rebounded by approximately 60 pips.